 Dr. Jon Kabat-Zinn, Ph.D., founder of the Stress Reduction Clinic at the University of Massachusetts Medical School, pioneered mindfulness in hospital settings.
-He worked with high blood pressure and pain, psoriasis, anxiety, immune response, and other physical ailments related to stress.
+He worked with high blood pressure and pain, psoriasis, anxiety, immune response, and other stress-related physical ailments.
 MBSR has also been used for relationship problems, type 2 diabetes, rheumatoid arthritis, and heart disease.

-Out of his experiences teaching mindfulness, Kabat-Zinn developed Mindfulness-Based Stress Reduction.
-Programs for MBSR can take place in a variety of places, from hospitals to wilderness retreats.
-Patients are taught how to practice mindfulness meditation.
-Then, they are guided through mindfulness exercises such as mindful walking or mindful eating.
-The goal is for patients to learn and practice mindfulness well enough to incorporate it into their daily lives to reduce symptoms of physical and emotional problems.
+Out of his experiences teaching mindfulness, Kabat-Zinn developed mindfulness-based stress reduction treatment.
+Programs for MBSR can take place in several settings, from hospitals to wilderness retreats.
+Patients are taught how to practice mindfulness meditation while guided through mindfulness exercises such as mindful walking or mindful eating.
+The goal is for clients to learn and practice mindfulness well enough to incorporate it into their daily lives to reduce physical and emotional distress symptoms.

 Acceptance And Commitment Therapy

-The ACT can also help you deal with pain by allowing you to detach from the thoughts surrounding them.
+ACT sessions can also help you manage emotional pain by allowing you to detach from the thoughts surrounding it.
 When the thoughts are separated from the emotions, the feelings can subside.
-You can assess your situation more rationally and make better choices.
+You may be able to assess your situation more rationally and make healthier choices.

-Mindfulness-Based Cognitive Therapy is a later development of Kabat-Zinn’s Mindfulness-Based Stress Reduction.
-MBCT was first pioneered by Zindel Segal, Mark Williams, and John Teasdale as a therapy for people who suffered from recurrent depression.
+Mindfulness-based cognitive therapy is a later development of Kabat-Zinn’s mindfulness-based stress reduction treatment.
+MBCT was pioneered by Zindel Segal, Mark Williams, and John Teasdale as a therapy for people experiencing severe depression.

 MBCT uses mindfulness meditation to teach people about the different modes of mind related to moods.
-You also learn how to change your attitudes towards these modes of thinking.
-The process starts with simple mindfulness instructions, like eating or walking mindfully.
-Eventually, mindfulness exercises focused on negative moods promote self-care by giving you access to your thoughts about what to do about sadness and information about your present-moment condition.
+You may also learn how to change your attitudes toward these modes of thinking.
+The process starts with mindfulness instructions, like eating or walking mindfully.
+Eventually, mindfulness exercises focused on unwanted moods promote self-care by giving you insight into your present situation.

 Mindfulness Therapy Techniques